One of the stated aims of the European Association for South Asian Studies is to encourage and

 The Workshop has to be held in South Asia, with a local institution (university or research center) and must be organized by a team of PhD students and/or Post doctoral candidates.
 The workshop will take place during the spring 2019.

-The deadline for application is 31st October.
+The new deadline for application is 9th November.
 Application (2 pages max) must include :

 The format attended is a three day workshop with: